Mobile Suit Gundam SEED Freedom: Plot

-In C.E.
-75, a year after the end of the Second Alliance-PLANT War, (Note: as depicted in Mobile Suit Gundam SEED Destiny) remnants of an anti-Coordinator terrorist group, Blue Cosmos, continues to lead several attacks on Earth.
-Compass, a world peace monitoring organization under Orb Chief Representative Cagalli Yula Athha and Lacus Clyne, was formed to promote peace on Earth and PLANTS, with the latter serving as its president.
-The organization's mobile suit commander, Kira Yamato, leads his team; Shinn Asuka, Lunamaria Hawke, and Agnes Giebenrath from the battleship Millennium, to destroy the remnants.
+In May C.E.75, one year after the end of the Second Alliance-PLANT War, (Note: As depicted in Mobile Suit Gundam SEED Destiny) remnants of the anti-Coordinator terrorist group, Blue Cosmos, continue to lead several attacks on Earth, including PLANT-Aligned territories.
+A world peace monitoring organization, Compass, under Orb Chief Representative Cagalli Yula Athha, former PLANT Supreme Council Chairwoman Lacus Clyne, and President of the Atlantic Federation Foster, was formed to promote peace on Earth and PLANTs.
+The latter serves as its president.
+The organization's supreme commander, Kira Yamato, leads his team, consisting of Shinn Asuka, Lunamaria Hawke, and Agnes Giebenrath from the LHM-BB03S Millennium, to destroy the remnants on Afrika.
 At a meeting in the PLANTs, Lacus openly admits her hope to end the conflict swiftly and wishes to free Kira from it.
-On Earth, the government of a breakaway kingdom in Eurasia, Foundation, proposes a joint operation with Compass against Blue Cosmos.
-Lacus confides with Kira, and both agree to meet with the government to accept the operation.
+On Earth, the government of the breakaway Kingdom of Foundation in Eurasia proposes a joint operation with Compass against Blue Cosmos.
+Lacus confides in Kira, and both agree to meet with the government to accept the operation.

-The Millennium descends to Earth, accompanied by the battleship Archangel, commanded by Murrue Ramius, and arrives in the kingdom.
-The government's prime minister, Orphee Lam Tao, and Queen Aura, the leader of Foundation, meet the group.
-The members of Compass also meets its mobile suit squad, the Black Knights, but the squad rebuffs them with their superiority complex, earning disgusted looks from the group.
+The Millennium descends to Earth, accompanied by the battleship, LCAM-01XA Archangel, commanded by Murrue Ramius, and arrives in the kingdom.
+The government's Prime Minister, Orphee Lam Tao, and Queen Aura Maha Khyber, the leader of Foundation, meet the group.
+The members of Compass also meet the Black Knights, Foundation's mobile suit squad, but the team rebuffs them, showing off its superiority complex, earning disgusted looks from the group.
 On the Millennium, Agnes openly flirts with Kira, which Lacus overhears and runs away.
 Kira attempts to find her but is confronted by Orphee, who affirms that he is a more suitable partner to Lacus than Kira himself.

 During the operation, Foundation turns on Compass and the Earth Alliance, with Orphee getting the Black Knights to draw Kira away.
-Kira's mind is telepathically overtaken by the Black Knights, who lead him to locate and pursue the Blue Cosmos leader.
-He crosses into Eurasia's territory unknowingly and is attacked in retaliation.
+Kira's mind is telepathically overtaken by the Black Knights, who lead him to locate and pursue the Blue Cosmos leader, Michael.
+He crosses the demarcation line into Eurasia's territory unknowingly and, since Compass could only operate in the Eldore region, is attacked in retaliation.
 Branded as a traitor, Kira is overwhelmed by the Knights.
 Agnes betrays Compass and assists the Knights in defeating Kira.
 The Knights launch nuclear missiles from a hijacked Eurasia military outpost to destroy the kingdom and the government headquarters to frame Eurasia.
-The Archangel is ambushed and destroyed by the Knights, with Shinn also being defeated but is rescued by Hilda.
-Thanks to the help of Athrun Zala, Meyrin Hawke, and Mu La Flaga, several crewmembers of the Archangel manage to survive the battle; however, Lacus is taken by the Foundation leaders to their base in space.
+The Archangel is ambushed and destroyed by the Knights, with Shinn also being defeated, but is rescued by Hilda.
+Thanks to the help of Athrun Zala, Meyrin Hawke, and Mu La Flaga, several crewmembers of the Archangel manage to survive the battle; however, Eldore and Foundation's capital, Ishtaria, are destroyed by the nukes, and Foundation leaders take Lacus to their base in space.